 - As we have often stated in this essay, avoid going up on your solar roof if at all possible.
 Consider hiring a contractor with experience working at heights and the necessary safety equipment.

-- Solar panels are made of glass and silicon, so they can be slippery when wet.
+- Solar panels are made of glass and silicon, making them slippery when wet.

 - Stand with your feet flat on the solar panel surface without allowing your heels to slide.
 Avoid wearing shoes with metal or plastic soles since they can damage the solar panel surface.